 - Occupational therapist—to improve daily skills, such as dressing and going to the bathroom

 - Speech therapist—to work on language problems

-- Neuropsychologist—for behavior and emotional issues related to the injury
+- Psychologist—for behavior and emotional issues related to the injury

 Shprecher D, Mehta L. The syndrome of delayed post-hypoxic leukoencephalopathy.
 Neuro Rehabilitation.
 2010:26(1): 65-72.

 - Reviewer: Rimas Lukas, MD; Brian Randall, MD